Eucharia Anunobi: Personal life

 Eucharia Anunobi married Charles Ekwu in 2000 and had a son, Raymond Ekwu.
 They divorced after six years of marriage.
 Raymond died from sickle cell complications in 2017, aged 15.
 Following Anunobi's divorce from Charles, the actress filed a 100 million-naira lawsuit against him in 2010.

 In 2015, Anubobi's father Felix died after a brief illness.

+Ministry

+Eucharia Anunobi was ordained in the year 2012 by Pastor Psalm Okpe.
+She was ordained at Fresh Oil Ministry International, Egbeda, Lagos.